node-opcua/node-opcua.github.io/_posts/2023-07-08-ride-the-open-source-wave-with-node-opcua.md

 To make this adventure more exciting, we've got a few options for you:

-Support Membership Program: It's like being part of an exclusive club where you get VIP support, assist your development phase, and contribute to our mission of constant improvement. 🚀
+**Support Membership Program**: It's like being part of an exclusive club where you get VIP support, assist your development phase, and contribute to our mission of constant improvement. 🚀

-Sponsorship Program: Here's your chance to play fairy godmother or godfather!
+**Sponsorship Program**: Here's your chance to play fairy godmother or godfather!
 Sponsor the development of new features and see them come to life. 🧚‍♀️🧚‍♂️

-Consultation and Training: Wanna become the next OPCUA superstar?
+**Consultation and Training**: Wanna become the next OPCUA superstar?
 We've got you covered with training and consultation. 🤓

 Supporting NodeOPCUA is more than just financial backing.
 It's about becoming part of a community that values innovation, sustainability, and a shared passion for open-source technology.
-It's about ensuring that we continue to deliver the exceptional service you've come to rely on, and of course, some good old fashioned peace of mind for your applications.
+It's about ensuring that we continue to deliver the exceptional service you've come to rely on, and of course, some good old fashioned peace of mind for your industrial IoT applications in OPC UA.

 So, why not jump on this bandwagon and join us in this open-source quest?
 Let's redefine the world of high-quality, open-source software, one line of code at a time! 💪💻

-### How to engage togheer
+### How to engage together

-  - choose a support plan on [stefive](https://support.stefive.com)
+  - choose a support plan on [support.stefive.com](https://support.stefive.com)
-  - join our open collective [opencollective](https://opencollective.com/node-opcua) and choose to sponsor a project that matters for your company.
+  - join our open collective [opencollective.com/node-opcua](https://opencollective.com/node-opcua) and choose to sponsor a project that matters for your company.
   - Contact us or give us a call to discuss your needs and how we can help you.
 -